mferlan/example.maven/README.md

  - add org.apache.commons.lang3

 Product can be exported to file and becomes executable that can run osgi server or can be used to launch application in IDE.
-Launch it as Eclipse application in IDE and execute some equinox commands to analysze state.
+Launch it as Eclipse application in IDE and execute some equinox commands to analyse state.
 Notice that services are present